nextcloud/documentation/admin_manual/installation/installation_source.rst

   extracted ownCloud files are located.

-* For Ubuntu 12.04 LTS server, where the ``owncloud`` folder was copied into the apache document root at ``/var/www``, and the user running apache and php scripts is called ``www-data``, this would mean you need to run::
+* For Ubuntu 12.04 LTS server, where the ``owncloud`` folder was copied into the Apache document root at ``/var/www``, and the user running Apache and php scripts is called ``www-data``, this would mean you need to run::

 	sudo chown -R www-data:www-data /var/www/owncloud